 UNSW Canberra and ACT Writers Centre welcome Writer-in-Residence

-UNSW Canberra and the ACT Writers Centre are excited to welcome Angela Gardner as this year’s Writer-in-Residence.
+UNSW Canberra and the ACT Writers Centre are excited to welcome Peter Polites as this year’s Writer-in-Residence.

 Launched in 2017, the ACT Writer-in-Residence program provides writers with access to UNSW Canberra facilities.
-They are encouraged to engage with students and researchers on campus.
+Each writer is encouraged to engage with students and researchers on campus, and reach out to the broader community through the ACT Writers Centre.

 Since the first appointment of a Professor of English to the Royal Military College, Duntroon in 1913, literary studies have formed a key part of the scholarly training offered to trainee officers in the Australian Defence Force.

-School of Humanities and Social Sciences Professor Nicole Moore says this partnership with the ACT Writers Centre, funded by the Copyright Agency, helps to keep the University’s English and media studies program connected to Australia’s contemporary literary culture, as well as Canberra’s reading and writing audiences.
+UNSW Canberra Professor Nicole Moore said this partnership with the ACT Writers Centre, funded by the Copyright Agency, helps to keep the University’s English and Media Studies program connected to Australia’s contemporary literary culture, as well as Canberra’s reading and writing audiences.

-“Ms Gardner will work with undergraduates in our English and media studies major, talking to them about her own writing practice as well as helping them explore poetry more in-depth,” Professor Moore says.
+“Mr Polites will work with undergraduates in our English and Media Studies major, talking to them about his own writing practice as well as helping them explore writing performance text, which for many of our students will be a new experience,” Professor Moore said.

-“We look forward to hearing from Angela about her current projects, drawing on her experience as a highly successful poet, as well as hearing how her work as a visual artist influences her writing.”
+“We look forward to hearing from Mr Polites about his current projects, drawing on his experience in performing pieces as well as writing them.”